A Characterization of Two-Weight Inequalities for a Vector-Valued Operator: Abstract

 \section{Abstract}

 We give a characterization of the two-weight inequality for a simple vector-valued operator.
-Special cases of our result have been considered before in the form of the weighted Carleson embedding theorem, the dyadic positive operators of Nazarov, Treil, and Volberg \cite{ntv} in the square integrable case, and Lacey, Sawyer, Uriarte-Tuero \cite{bilinear} in the $L^p$ case.
+Special cases of our result have been considered before in the form of the weighted Carleson embedding theorem, the dyadic positive operators of Nazarov, Treil, and Volberg \cite{NTV} in the square integrable case, and Lacey, Sawyer, Uriarte-Tuero \cite{lsut} in the $L^p$ case.
 The main technique of this paper is a Sawyer-style argument and the characterization is for $1 < p < \infty$.
-We are unaware of instances where this operator has been given attention in the two-weight setting before.